buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Basics/lecture_04.md

 * The binomial, Poisson, chi-squared, and Student's t- distributions all approach Gaussian distributions in the limit of a large number of degrees of freedom (e.q., for large $N$ for binomial).
-More later: this consequence is probably not immediately obvious to you from the statement of the CLT!
+This consequence is probably not immediately obvious to you from the statement of the CLT!
+(See the [](/notebooks/Basics/visualization_of_CLT.ipynb) notebook for an explanation.)

 #### Proof in a special case: